Hypnotherapy to support those with Trauma, PTSD & C-PTSD

 If the trigger feels too big or too ignored, these parts may try even harder to be heard, sometimes showing up as panic attacks, rage, depression, insomnia, or withdrawal.
 Not to punish you, but to protect you - and to get your attention!

 It’s important to know: these parts are not bad.
 They were doing what they thought was necessary to keep you safe.
-With the right support, they can update their role, stand down from constant guard duty, and return to their natural, healthy state.
+With the right support, they can begin to update their role, stand down from constant guard duty, and move toward a more natural, healthy state.

 Let me further explain...